ajjackson/pysfz/README.md

 ### Disclaimer ###

 This project is not related to Cakewalk in any way.
 To the best of my knowledge the SFZ format is royalty-free and there are no SFZ-related restrictions on the use of this project.
+I take no responsibility if this breaks your stuff; see the LICENSE file for details.